ArkadRadz/mangoapp/readme.md

 # Simple bootstrap based manga browser

 # todolist
+1. Is it possible to switch from static HTML rendering into JS for pagination?
+    * Add feature to dynamically load in parts of the page via JS
-1. Better handling of scanning mangas
+2. Better handling of scanning mangas
     * Improve parsing info from the directory name
-2. Improve pagination
+3. Improve pagination
     * improve navigate to page X button (bootstrap modal?)
     * style pagination to better suit overall color scheme
-3. Add metadata support
+4. Add metadata support
     * Add metadata scanners as plugins
     * Add support for searching for metadata
-4. Improve project structure:
+5. Improve project structure:
     * Remove JS from HTML into separate files
-    * Can pagination be turned into macro?
-5. Is it possible for images to be stored outside static folder?
+6. Is it possible for images to be stored outside static folder?
-6. Add fit to width/fit to height/original size to viewer
 7. Add how many results per page should be visible
+8. Improve mobile experience
+9. Improve home page:
+    * Add simple count on how many artists/mangas there are
+10. Blur past X page (enable yes/no)